matthew-hoctor/BSTA512-Project/README.md

 Volume 34, Issue 3, Pages 335-340, ISSN 0261-5614, https://doi.org/10.1016/j.clnu.2015.03.001.

 Dennis, J., Mollborn, S. (2013) Young maternal age and low birth weight risk: An exploration of racial/ethnic disparities in the birth outcomes of mothers in the United States.
 The Social Science Journal, Volume 50, Issue 4, 2013, Pages 625-634, ISSN 0362-3319, https://doi.org/10.1016/j.soscij.2013.09.008.

+Engle, W. (2006).
+A Recommendation for the Definition of “Late Preterm” (Near-Term) and the Birth Weight–Gestational Age Classification System.
+Seminars in Perinatology, Volume 30, Issue 1, Pages 2-7, ISSN 0146-0005

 Fraser, A. M., Brockert, J. E., & Ward, R. H. (1995).
 Association of young maternal age with adverse reproductive outcomes.
 New England Journal of Medicine, 332(17), 1113–1118.